nus-cs2113-AY2425S1/tp/docs/team/louisjoety.md

 ## 1. Overview:
 ExchangeCourseMapper is a tool to allow users to plan their exchange course mapping.
-It includes features to list partner universities available, the courses and the filtering of courses.
+It includes features to list partner universities, their courses and filtering of courses.
 There is also a tracker that allows users to add and delete mappings, display the saved courses and compare between two schools.